-Often in the reborn doll community you hear talk of a bond or bonding with your reborn baby.
+Often in the reborn doll community you hear talk of a bond or bonding with your reborn baby doll.
 In this post, I’m going to talk about that and what it actually means.
-If you are new to the doll community you may be experiencing this (negative or positive) and not even know it!
-If you’re interested in my two cents about the topic, keep reading!
+If you are new to the reborn hobby you may be experiencing this (negative or positive) and not even know it!
+If you’re interested in knowing more, keep reading!

 What Is Bonding?